aws-samples/rancher-on-aws-workshop/README.md

 - Basic Knowledge of Kubernetes and Containers.
 - Basic Knowledge of AWS and Cloud Infrastructure.
-- (Helpful) Basic Knowledge of Rancher, RKE2, and AWS EKS.
+- (Helpful) Basic Knowledge of Rancher, RKE2, EKS, and Cloud9.

 ## Table of Contents